flowcore-io/nodejs-typescript-transformer-example/README.md

 ```bash
 yarn test:watch
 ```

+to run the tests on the built transformer.

 When changes are made any of the files the transformer will be reloaded and the tests will be run again.